tetragrade/veracity-ttrpg/readme.md

 &nbsp;
 + If the slot is empty you succeed, otherwise you fail.
 ## Levelling Up.
-+ Each time you shock an NPC by revealing Secrets (optionally supported by Evidence), you gain a slot (Light or Flesh, your choice).
++ Each time a PC shocks an NPC by revealing Secrets (optionally supported by Evidence), they gain a slot (Light or Flesh, your choice).
 + Each Secret and Evidence can only be used in this way once, and each revelation must be greater than the last.
 + The target does not have to believe you to be shocked.
 If they are both shocked & convinced they are likely to become a permanent ally.
 ## Facets.
 + A Facet is a short phrase that relates to your character's behaviour. i.e.
     + Profession: "Blacksmith", "Doctor".
-    + Personality Trait: "Calm", "Curious".
+    + Personality Trait: "Calm", "Cruel".
     + Ideology: "Obey the Gods", "Anarchist".
     + More Abstract: "Violence", "Opium Cravings".
 + Each Facet has an associated die size ∈ {d4, d6, d8 d10, d12}.
 This corresponds to its prominence.
 \
 &nbsp;
 + Whenever a save is made (by anyone in the scene) as a consequence of acting on one of your Facets, roll the die and modify the difficulty by the total, in your favor.
-+ However, whenever you turn down an opportunity to act on a Facet, gain Stress equal to a roll of the die.
++ However, whenever your character acts counter to one of their Facets, gain Stress equal to a roll of the die. i.e. a "Cruel" character acts nice to someone.
 \
 &nbsp;
-+ You start with one d6 Facet and can have up to four.
++ Characters start with one d6 Facet and can have up to four.
-+ Whenever you Level Up, you may choose to either:
++ Your character can gain additional Facets by acting in accordance with the new hypothetical Facet.
-    + Add a new d4 Facet.
+	+ This typically requires a concerted effort over one or two sessions.
-    + Increase the die size of an existing Facet.
+	+ The referee should decide any mechanics on a case-by-case-basis. i.e. random percentage chance, fill a clock, complete a quest or task.
-    + Decrease the die size of an existing Facet.
++ When your character take an extreme action (Referee's judgement) for or against a Facet, you may choose to increase or decrease the facet's die size.
 + d4 Facets can be replaced, given appropriate fictional positioning.
 ## Disablement & Death.
 + Characters die when their Flesh slots are entirely full of Wounds.
 + If a character gains stress with empty Light slots, but not enough to fit all the Stress, the remaining Stress is disgregarded.
 + If they gain Stress with no free Light slots, they Break:
     + The first time: They lose their will to seek.
 They can no longer level up.